mtadie-collab/Geometallurgy-Short-Course/README.md

 - `Prof L Auret/`: Materials and notebooks provided by Prof. L. Auret.
 - `C Koegelenberg/`: Datasets and resources for the 3D Block Model.
-- 'M May/':Spreadsheets for in class activity
+- `M May/`:Spreadsheets for in class activity

 ## 📘 Getting Started